e-gov/Open-Workflow/WORKFLOW.md

 b)	Upon completion of feature development, Vendor sends a pull request to `XM/develop`.

+c)	Head Architect reviews the pull request according to acceptance criteria:

+- Are the features OK to be accepted to the core (Feature analysis)?
+- Does the code conform to the X-Road non-functional requirements(see [Non-Functional Requirements])?
+- Is the version number correct (as agreed on the roadmap)?
+- Have the changelogs been updated?
+- Does the build and the test cases work?
+(CI build)
+- Is there enough test coverage?
+- Have the X-Road coding conventions been used?
+- Is the code commented well enough?
+- Are the JavaDocs OK?
+- Is the code licensing OK?
+- Has the documentation been updated?

-c)	Head Architect reviews the pull request and pulls in from Vendor repository into `XM/develop`.
+d)  When the acceptance criteria is satisfied the Head Architect pulls in from Vendor repository into `XM/develop`.

 ## 5	Release preparation